Rakibulislam33/Wse-js-dom/readme.txt

 Open the HTML file in a browser and open the browser's developer tools (usually by right-clicking on the page and selecting "Inspect" or "Inspect Element").

 resource: https://developer.mozilla.org/en-US/docs/Web/JavaScript

+Class-2
+Assignment Title: Explore Basic Dom and make a project.

+project should be:

+*use basic dom Manipulation like getelementby....whatever you can and i have shown *use style with dom
+*create element and assign to existing class or id